kayodeadeniyi/bucketlist/README.md

 <strong>Note: GET /bucketlists/ should return an array of bucketlist containing name and id only.</strong>

 ####Task 2 - Version your API

+To read the documentation and interact with the API, <a href="http://abucketlist.herokuapp.com/">Click here</a>